 The African Great Lakes are a series of large and small rift lakes located in and around the East African Rift.
 The most notable among these lakes is Lake Victoria, Lake Tanganyika and Lake Malawi.
 Many of these rift lakes host an incredible biodiversity including many endemic species of flora and fauna.
-Here is a list of the lakes that belong to the African Great Lakes system of lakes.
+There is an extraordinary diversity of endemic species within the African Great Lakes.